 Ancestry DNA testing has come around now in a time of materialism, ego, instant gratification, attention seeking, socio-political agendas, and a lack of knowledge about history, so it should be of no surprise that there have been some problem areas.
 The first problem is that people can't truly even read and comprehend the tests.
 These "ancestry groupings" are somewhat arbitrary, and mix sub-markers of both very ancient and more contemporary admixtures into single groupings.
 For example, lets just say that my test showed that I'm 6% from "Turkey."
 That would not mean that I have Turkic DNA.
 The land now known as Turkey was once basically of varying regions, eras, and mixtures of proto-European, Mediterranean, Greek, Roman, and a type of Celtic people.
 In other words, European.
 Only about 900 years ago was it overwhelmed by Turkic tribes and took on a Turkic, Islamic, and non-European identity.
 However, on the test they don't make any before-and-after distinction for that 1,100 CE racial timeline change.
 The subject is just left to scratch their heads and say "I guess I'm part Turkish" and apply a false mindset.

 One of the common features from test results of Mexican, Puerto Rican and most other Latin American origins is that those people are virtually always at least partly Iberian.
 Within that Iberian DNA structure is a proto-European link with the British Isles.
 This pretty much is not related to the overall root stock of today, but of very ancient origin.
 Proto-Europeans were not Teutonic or Mediterranean, but the stock of the first Europeans; for example, the Basques or the Welsh.
 Still, there's the "BRITISH???" reaction from the test subjects.
-Just like the vast majority of people, they simply cannot process the results properly because they don't really know what their reading.
+Just like the vast majority of people, they simply cannot process the results properly because they don't really know what they're reading.
 For some reason, whatever that particular conflated Iberian-British sub-marker is.... it was placed under the "British" category in the results.
 The Puerto Rican guy's "British" ancestors probably didn't look like Sting or David Bowie, or what we would perceive as modern day root stock British.

 It probably should be noted that there's a significant difference between racially-mixed and ethnically-mixed.
 Someone who is Irish and Ukrainian is ethnically-mixed; someone who is Irish and Mestizo is racially-mixed.
 On one Ancestry By DNA commercial, a Mexican woman said she just thought she was "Hispanic," whatever that meant to her.
 After taking the test she was so overwhelmed that she said "I'm everything!"
 She probably misinterpreted most of it.
 For example, the Iberian component might seem to reflect an exotic mix when that may not necessarily be the whole truth.
 For example her possible ancient Briton, Phoenician or Greek admixture would not be the same as her Mayan or Congolese admixture.
 She was basically Mestiza with perhaps 7% West African admixture; it's not really that complicated.
 In other words, certainly in today's world, there are a lot of DNA markers which reflect a similar ethnic origin or type anyway.